SUBSMART

 Questionnaire created for bricklayers, gang leader and site supervisor

-What documents are required to work on site?
+2. What types of documents or certifications are required before starting work on site?

-How often you use your phone on site?
+1. How frequently do you use a mobile phone or digital tools while working on site?

 Survey outcome